 Tips

 • Think about how you can build Move Your Way into existing initiatives.
 Does your community focus on safe and active routes to schools?
-Consider how you could collaborate with that effort to promote the campaign.
+Consider how you could collaborate with that effort to promote physical activity.

 • Take advantage of the places where people already gather!
 Farmers markets, food distribution sites, or even summer outdoor movies can be great opportunities to share information about Move Your Way.